Project Ideas Online Open House now closed

 The Portland Bureau of Transportation (PBOT) wants to learn which project ideas are most important to you.
-Participate in the online open house now through September 30, 2022.
+From late August to October 7, 2022 North Portland in Motion's second online open house was available with a survey to gather feedback.

 North Portland in Motion: Project Ideas